Dr Wang PengAssistant Professor

 +852 3917 2058

-Peng Wang is a criminologist focusing on Chinese organized crime.
-His wider research interests include organized crime, mafias, guanxi and corruption, and extra-legal governance.
+Peng Wang is a criminologist focusing on organized crime, corruption, bureaucracy and governance.

 His book The Chinese Mafia: Organized Crime, Corruption, and Extra-legal Protection develops an empirical analysis of the rise of extra-legal protection in contemporary China by emphasizing two major types of unlawful protectors—the ‘Red Mafia’ (corrupt officials) and the ‘Black Mafia’ (locally-based criminal groups).